This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 I like my pot roast shredded, but if you like yours chopped or sliced you can do that instead.
-Either way this slow cooker BBQ pot roast comes out very tender and very tasty.
+Or do a little bit of each.
+Half chopped and half shredded makes for a great texture contrast.
+Either way this slow cooker shredded BBQ pot roast comes out very tender and very tasty.
 You can substitute beef broth for the Coke too if you don’t have soda on hand.

 I think pot roast is best served with grits, but mashed potatoes are just (well, almost) as great.
 I like the textural contrast of the grits with the tender, juicy beef.

 Also try my slow cooker jalapeno pot roast and Mississippi pot roast.

 Slow Cooker Shredded BBQ Pot Roast